 - You must submit an Entry Form (which includes a required Copyright License Agreement) before you can submit a cartoon.
-The deadline for submitting an Entry Form is November 9, 2018, at 5:00 pm central time.
-Entries that are lost, late, misdirected, or incomplete, for any reason including hardware, software, or browser malfunctions, are not the responsibility of the Morgridge Institute for Research, Inc. (“Morgridge Institute”) and will not be considered.
+The deadline for submitting an Entry Form is November 8, 2021, at 5:00 pm central time.
+Entries that are lost, late, misdirected, or incomplete, for any reason including hardware, software, or browser malfunctions, are not the responsibility of the Morgridge Institute for Research, Inc. (“Morgridge Institute”) and they will not be considered.

 - Your cartoon must be an original creation and you must be its sole author or a co-author.
 You may work with a partner if you choose (see paragraph 5 below).
 Your cartoon cannot have been published or displayed elsewhere (e.g., personal blog) prior to its entry into the competition.

 - You are eligible to participate if:

 - You work in a field of biomedical research, including any biological or medical science, biomedical engineering (including imaging), bioinformatics, biostatistics, computational biology, or a related field.